 The last major trend in this area has been the move towards direct retailing.
 Direct retailing is the process of advertising and selling a product directly to a customer.
-The most identifiable version of this is with infomercials.
-However, the largest segment by far of this industry is E-commerce, or online shopping.
+The most identifiable version of this is infomercials.
+However, the largest segment by far of this industry is E-commerce or online shopping.
 Online shopping has boomed in the last few years with online juggernauts like Amazon taking a large portion of the pie.
-Between the specific advertising generated by companies such as Google and the lower prices online retailers are able to offer, brick and mortar retailers are having a hard time competing.
-Additionally, with cell phone applications allowing consumers to walk into a store, scan a barcode and then buy the product online at a lower price, this trend is developing at an ever increasing rate.
+Between the specific advertising generated by companies such as Google and the lower prices, online retailers can offer, brick-and-mortar retailers are having a hard time competing.
+Additionally, with cell phone applications allowing consumers to walk into a store, scan a barcode, and then buy the product online at a lower price, this trend is developing at an ever-increasing rate.

 Utilizing social media will also be another key aspect for retailers to grow.
 Social media allows for rapid and mass marketing; through and by the consumer.
 Consumers can help spread the word more efficiently through social media than other direct marketing methods.
 In addition, there are a lot of people who follow brands strictly over social media, making it even more imperative for retailers to build and develop their social media presence.